VLA-Arena: An Open-Source Framework for Benchmarking Vision-Language-Action Models: Experiment Implementation

 \subsection{Evaluation}

 To ensure statistically reliable experimental results, all fine-tuned models are evaluated extensively.
-For each individual task, the model is tested across 10 episodes, each initiated with a unique random seed.
-The reported success rate for any task suite is the average performance across all tasks within that suite.
-Given the total number of tasks utilized in our evaluation (\textit{i.e.,} 170 tasks), each individual model is evaluated over 1700 total trials.
+For each individual task, the model is tested across 30 episodes (\textit{i.e.,} 10 episodes per random seed).
+We report the variance in Table \ref{tab:appendix_variance}.